 The movement sensor mat, which sets it apart from other baby video monitors, can cause a few headaches.
 You have to remember to switch the movement sensor off before taking out your baby.
 However, switching it off does need navigating through a few menu options.
 This could have been made a bit easier.
 Especially for those bleary eyed 2am wake up calls.
 A few have said the picture quality, while ok, isn’t crystal clear.

-The Angelcare AC1100 baby monitor is a solid video baby monitor.
+The Angelcare AC1100 baby monitor is a solid video baby monitor to consider buying.
 The movement sensor pad is what makes it stand out from other baby monitors.
 It works well and doesn’t give many false alarms, like some other movement sensor monitors.
 The video and audio quality is good, and the signal range is impressive.
 It has an excellent range of features that should satisfy most parent’s requirements.